-Interview places will be offered on the basis of a ranking calculated on the grades achieved in the four common courses that are offered in both the BHSc and the BSc Biomedical Science programmes (MEDSCI 142, BIOSCI 107, CHEM 110, POPLHLTH 111) and performance in the Clinical Selection Test (if required).
+For applicants from the BSc Biomed, GPA from the following courses: BIOSCI 101, 106, 107, CHEM 110, MEDSCI 142, PHYSICS 160, POPLHLTH 111

+If a clinical selection test is required, then grades from that will also be used.
 If final grades are not available at the time of interview ranking, an interim grade (highest possible grade) will be temporarily assigned.
-Official final results will be used for the final selection.
+Official final results will be used for final selection into the programme.